dennisliang01/CSE151A_Group_Proejct/README.md

 First, we encoded our day of the year from a data with slashes to integer values between 1 and 365, as well as our seasons from objects [Winter, Spring, Summer Autumn] to the numerical labels, [3, 1, 2, 0] respectively.
 Finally, we encoded the [Yes,No] values of the Functioning Day column and the [Holiday, No Holiday] values of the Holiday column to both [1, 0] respectively.

 ### 3.3 Model 1: Polynomial Regression
-For our first model, polynomial regression, we iterated through different degrees of polynomial fits, finding an exorbitant mse at degree four, and our best fit at degree two.
-This is because the mse drastically rose onwards, especially for test mse, a clear sign of overfitting on our dataset.
+For our first model, polynomial regression, we iterated through different degrees of polynomial fits, finding an exorbitant MSE at degree four, and our best fit at degree two.
+This is because the MSE drastically rose onwards, especially for test MSE, a clear sign of overfitting on our dataset.
 Earlier on, we noticed that the simpler our model, i.e. only one or two-degree polynomial fit best represented our data, indicating a more complex model might not be ideal.

 ![alt text](image.png "Fitting Graph for Polynomial Regression")
 *Figure 3: Fitting Graph for Polynomial Regression*

 ### 3.4 Model 2: Decision Tree Regression
 Performing a decision tree regressor model, we added a level of complexity due to the comparison between many more features than in polynomial regression and multiple splits in data at each decision node.
 First obtaining a clearly overfitted curve, we limited our max depth, before performing a grid search cross-validation, which found that the max depth of 20, min sample leaf of 6, and min sample split of 24 were the best parameters.
-On our fitting graph, we found that the mse showed a continuous downfall until about 1500-2000 nodes in the decision tree, after which our mse for testing shot up, while training remained low—a clear sign of overfitting.
+On our fitting graph, we found that the MSE showed a continuous downfall until about 1500-2000 nodes in the decision tree, after which our MSE for testing shot up, while training remained low—a clear sign of overfitting.
+After receiving our Milestone 4 feedback, we reduced our range of depth to 1-5, to reduce the possibility of overfitting in our model.
+Doing this, we received an optimal MSE of 45513.53 and 67084.55 for train and test respectively, which are definitely less overfit considering the difference being far smaller, however, this fits our data even less so than before.

 ![alt text](image-1.png "Fitting Graph for Decision Trees")
 *Figure 4: Fitting Graph for Decision Trees*